mojohelpdesk/mojohelpdesk-api-doc/examples/python/README.md

 ## Installation

 Install `pip` first  then the `requests` module:

     pip install requests

 ## Running the script

-Get your access key from your Mojo Helpdesk account then run:
+Get your access key from your Mojo Helpdesk account user profile then run:

     ./mojo-api-v2-python-examples.py YOUR_ACCESS_KEY